 Furthermore, it is possible to specify multiple targets at once.
-The following command builds both the init component, the nitpicker GUI server component, and the vfs library:
+The following command builds both the init component and the nitpicker GUI server component:

-make init server/nitpicker lib/vfs
+make init server/nitpicker

 2.4.
 A simple system scenario

 The build directory offers much more than an environment for building components.
 It supports the automation of system-integration work flows, which typically include the following steps: